 In February 2009 she was caught up in a controversy that hit the headlines all over the world.
 She was unable to compete in the Dubai Championships after the United Arab Emirates refused to grant her a Visa because they do not have diplomatic relations with Israel.

-A number of the players, including Venus Williams, condemned the rejection of the Visa and WTA Chief Larry Scott considered cancelling the tournament but Peer persuaded him not to.
+A number of the players, including Venus Williams, condemned the rejection of the Visa and WTA Chief Larry Scott considered canceling the tournament but Peer persuaded him not to.
 Tournament Director Salah Tahlak said Peer was refused a Visa because her appearance could incite anger in an Arab country.

 The WTA said it would review future tournaments in Dubai and their action caused the Tennis Channel to decide not to televise the event.
 The Wall Street Journal also dropped their sponsorship and 2008 winner Andy Roddick chose not to defend his title due to the refusal of the Visa.

 The United Arab Emirates decided to grant Peer a Visa for the 2010 Championships but she was placed under strict restrictions.
-She was not allowed to mix with the other players off the court, had to exercise in a separate gym and was under strict guard on her way from her hotel to the courts.
+She was not allowed to mix with the other players off the court, had to exercise in a separate gym, and was under strict guard on her way from her hotel to the courts.

 There was added pressure because the 2010 tournament clashed with the Dubai authorities investigating the assassination of Hamas operative Mahmoud al-Mabhouh which they blamed on Israeli agents posing as European nationals.